 #1 Get Your Sunshine From The Inside

 There are not enough studies done to tell you exactly if, why, and how vitamin D affects mood and energy.
 But it’s the one nutrient that supports several different things in the body: optimal blood levels, bone health, immune system regulation and maintaining a healthy body weight – and not to mention my recent post on how to cure menstrual pains.
 People can’t argue that the sun makes them feel good and that the least stressed people live in sunny places.

 To be honest with you, I’m not the one for taking supplements over getting your nutrients from real food.
 But this one made such a huge impact that I can’t argue about not taking it.

-Why I don’t recommend getting your daily vitamin D dose from foods such as fish, which offers the highest dosage from a food source, is because from my own observations and experience of eating a diet heavy of fish.
-I used to eat salmon and other fish 3-5 days a week, and looking at my history of depression, it didn’t have any profound effect on my winter blues as when eating a plant-based high carbohydrate diet and supplementing with vitamin D. The other reason is that fish nowadays are highly toxic, containing mercury which has been linked to depression.
-And you might think eggs are a good source, but to supplement with eggs, you’d have to eat at least 35 eggs a day and not to mention they contain unnecessary cholesterol.
-And fortified products don’t contain enough to make a difference.
+Why I don’t recommend getting your daily vitamin D dose from foods such as fish, which offers the highest dosage from a food source, is simply from my own experience from eating a fish-heavy diet.
+I used to eat salmon and other fish 3-5 days a week.
+Looking at my history of depression, it didn’t have any profound effect on my winter blues or hormones as when supplementing with vitamin D. The other reason is that fatty fish nowadays can contain high amounts of mercury which has been linked to depression.
+And if you think eggs are a good source, think again… To supplement with eggs, you’d have to eat at least 35 eggs a day!

 If you don’t have the option to take a month’s break someplace sunny during winter, then consider doing one or two of these things to improve your vitamin D levels: